Jexinte/API---NARUTO/readme.md

 # Overview

-The NARUTO API allows you to select character cards in order to see their history.
-It is also possible to display only characters according to their village via the horizontal menu
+I'm re-learning Nodejs and I was wondering how to best integrate my knowledge and obviously practice was the right answer however I didn't want to go on any project where I wouldn't enjoy building my API so an idea came to my mind.

-## Why Building It ?
+I love the work of Masashi Kishimoto known as "Naruto" and I simply said to myself that I could create cards of characters on which at the click you could have a small overview of the history of the characters and also have the possibility to display only the characters according to their villages.

-I'm currently learning nodejs and I was wondering how could I use my new knowledge and an idea pop in my mind and that the API is his result.
-It's not responsive at all I was mainly focus on having fun to build the API and the design is very simple and I like it
+The API is not responsive it was not the goal the important for me was to have fun and it's done so I can continue my learning!
+Who knows, maybe soon I'll add the possibility to create your own character card of the same universe?

 ## How to use it